 Leo Keita

-I used to think the streets of Port Moresby, Papa New Guinea, were the only place I belonged.
+I used to think the streets of Port Moresby, Papua New Guinea, were the only place I belonged.
 Growing up in a tough neighborhood, I was no stranger to the violence and crime that surrounded me.
 It wasn’t the life I wanted, but when you’re born into poverty, you learn quickly that survival comes before dreams.
 I was in my twenties then, running with a rough crowd, living day to day, always on edge.

 One day, I met an old neighbor, Jonah.
 I hadn't seen him in years.
 He was different from the people we used to hang out with—kept mostly to himself, never getting into trouble.
 He mentioned he was guiding tourists on the Kokoda Track and asked if I wanted to come along.
 I laughed at first.
 Me?
 Hiking with tourists?
 But something about it stuck with me, so I gave it a try.